shyamsingh13/Naive-Bayes/README.md

 So here have took the dataset of the AdultKNN , mobileprice dataset Along with that in mobileprice dataset we have also perform the grid search to get better parameter in decision tree and random forest.

-# 1.Adultknn ---
+# 1.Adultknn dataset ---

-Just performing the naive bayes
+Just performing the naive bayes\

+just refer KNN repo for more.

-# 2.mobiles ---
+# 2.mobileprice dataset ---

 here along buidling nave bayes algorithm we have perform the grid search to find the better parameter for decision tree and random forest

+just refer KNN repo for more.